Any time an oil or gas refinery appears on a television show or movie, you know an explosion of some sort is about to occur.

 In 2020, Delek US, a downstream energy company with assets in multiple areas including petroleum refining, integrated Percepto drones.
 This is part of their goal of building the refinery of the future by investing and integrating advanced technologies and management tools.
 They said of the drones, “These drones keep us from climbing high towers; they go inside vessels, check on floating roofs in the tank farm, and observe pipeline routes.”
 All of this minimizes safety risks for employees.

-Percepto drones bring Delek US actionable insights across a range of tough industrial settings.
-They also use drones to perform remote infrastructure inspection and anomaly detection multiple times per day and/or night.
+Percepto drones bring Delek US actionable insights via monitored data across a range of tough industrial settings.
+They also use drones to perform remote infrastructure inspection and anomaly detection multiple times per day and/or night of petroleum refineries.

 Plus, autonomous robots can be invaluable when emergencies arise as they provide facility safety and response teams unparalleled situational awareness.
 Emergencies can be tracked and monitored without putting site employees in harm’s way, thus keeping them safe.
 Delek US views the Percepto drone as part of their emergency response program and has found they offer them better visibility, better decisions, and better safety.